RFK Racing in the NASCAR Cup Series: Car No. 6 history

-Trevor Bayne in the No. 6 at Martinsville Speedway in 2016.
+Trevor Bayne in the No. 6 at Martinsville in 2016.

 The No. 6 car did not run in 2013.
 In the fall of 2014, it was announced that 2011 Daytona 500 winner Trevor Bayne would drive the car full-time in 2015, with Xfinity Series sponsor AdvoCare covering the full season.
 In preparation, Bayne attempted the 2014 Bank of America 500 at Charlotte in the No. 6 car (in addition to his part-time ride with Wood Brothers Racing), but posted the 38th fastest time and failed to qualify, RFR's first DNQ since 2006.

-After a very weak start for Roush's standards, Bayne recorded his first top-10 of the year in June at the rain shortened race at Michigan International Speedway.
+After a very weak start for Roush's standards, Bayne recorded his first top-10 of the year in June at the rain shortened race at Michigan.
 He recorded another top ten at Daytona in July after being in contention for the win at the end of the race.
 The No. 6 would struggle for most of the season, ending 29th in owner points.
 In 2016, Bayne garnered five top tens and two top fives en route to a 22nd-place points finish.

 2017 was mostly the same for Bayne, as he again finished 22nd in points.
 The team tried to pick up a tire strategy win at Indianapolis but a caution came out erasing Bayne's lead and Bayne ended up being part of one of the many crashes that took place in the final laps.